Meet our groups: Cheltenham & County Cycling Club

 Cheltenham & County CC was formed in 1921 and is as thriving today as when it started, embracing a wide range of activities and attracting a diversity of riders from around the area.

-What challenges, if any, have you overcome to maintain the group’s success?
+What challenges have you overcome to maintain the group’s success?

-With growing membership (now 339), the club has needed to scale its offering, its management and become sharper in its organisation and governance.
+With growing membership (now 339), the club has had to scale its offering, its management and become sharper in its organisation and governance.

 How have you done this?